November’s Unadjusted U-3 was 4.0%

 Seasonal adjustment is a statistical technique that eliminates the influences of weather, holidays, the opening and closing of schools, and other recurring seasonal events from economic time series.
 This permits easier observation and analysis of cyclical, trend, and other nonseasonal movements in the data.
 By eliminating seasonal fluctuations, the series becomes smoother, and it is easier to compare data from month to month.In theory, removing these fluctuations makes the data easier to compare from month to month.
 And in practice, it looks somewhat like a moving average smoothing out the peaks and valleys.
 Let’s look at how seasonally adjusted data compares to unadjusted unemployment data on a chart.

 As we can see from the chart below, the Seasonally adjusted numbers are smoother.
-Thus, showing the big trend is easier by eliminating a lot of the month-to-month “noise,” i.e., where the original data bounced up and down around the adjusted numbers quite a bit.
+Thus, seeing the big trend is easier by eliminating a lot of the month-to-month “noise,” i.e., where the original data bounced up and down around the adjusted numbers quite a bit.
 Because of the bouncing around, the adjusted numbers could often move in one direction while the unadjusted numbers move in the opposite direction.

 For instance, in the period from 2010 through 2020, the seasonally adjusted unemployment rate was generally moving down.
 Half the time, the unadjusted numbers were moving up… although the overall trend was still down.